What are the types of home heating? A guide to heating systems - Mexen Ireland

 Disadvantages of solid fuel heating:

-Oil heating – what you should know
+Oil heating – what you should know about it?

 Advantages of oil heating: